Saturday Night Live season 47: Cast

 Prior to the start of the season, longtime cast member Beck Bennett departed after spending eight seasons on the show since 2013.
 Featured player Lauren Holt, who had joined the show for the previous season, departed the show after the finale.
-Despite Bennett and Holt's departures, the rest of the cast from the previous season was retained.

 Three new featured players were added: comedic actor and filmmaker Aristotle Athari, impressionist and actor James Austin Johnson, and surrealist comedian Sarah Sherman.
-Chloe Fineman and Bowen Yang, who were both hired as featured players for Season 45, were promoted to repertory status this season, while Andrew Dismukes and Punkie Johnson, both of whom were hired for Season 46, remained as featured players.
+Chloe Fineman and Bowen Yang, who were both hired as featured players for season 45, were promoted to repertory status this season, while Andrew Dismukes and Punkie Johnson, both of whom were hired for season 46, remained as featured players.
 With 21 cast members, the cast for season 47 was the largest in the show's history.

 Kate McKinnon did not appear in the first seven episodes of the season, as she was filming Joe vs. Carole.
 Cecily Strong was absent from the first three episodes of 2022 due to her appearance in the Off-Broadway revival of the one-woman play The Search for Signs of Intelligent Life in the Universe.
 Pete Davidson was absent from the thirteenth until the twentieth episode due to filming the movie The Home.

 This was the final season for longtime cast members McKinnon (who had been with the show since 2012), Aidy Bryant (since 2012), Kyle Mooney (since 2013), Davidson (since 2014), Alex Moffat, Melissa Villaseñor, (both since 2016), Chris Redd (since 2017), and the only season for Athari.